fazanki/hbod/sites/all/modules/mass_contact/README.txt

 By default, the email messages are sent as plain text.
 If the MIME Mail module is enabled, the email messages may be sent as HTML and may include one or more binary file attachments (if permitted by admin).

+UPGRADING FROM 6.x:
+When upgradign from the Drupal 6 version, the path for the attachment directory should be verified, and most likely changed.
+Check the Attachment location setting on the Message body settings page, here: admin/config/system/mass_contact/settings/body.
+If it is the default of site/default/files/mass_contact_attachments, change it to just mass_contact_attachments.
+In other words, remove the site/default/files/ part of the path, since Drupal handles that part now.

 MORE INFORMATION: